wrangling into the new

 It gets to me, and I feel it in my heart.
 So, in my imagination, I crawl up to him, meet his gaze warmly, and press my mouth to his chest, blowing warm breath through his clothes and onto his chest.
 A gesture I’ve been gifted many times by someone I love, especially in moments when I’ve felt heavy or deeply sad.
 To receive this is both physically and emotionally heartwarming.

 It takes courage to do something like this in real life.
 It’s a vulnerable act.
 It's not within the behavioural patterns of our culture.
 What if it backfires?
 What if it’s too odd for him?
 What if it’s too far removed from the familiar, the safe, the expected?
-I’ve had my odd moments in life where I had the courage to step outside the ordinary and did things that could be seen as strange.

 It takes effort and inspiration, crawling out of the old, stumbling your way into the new, and then, eventually, falling back down again.
 I’ve been there, lying back on the ground for years—drained, unsure, doubting.
 Waiting for some rare spark, some uncommon condition, to reignite the light in my eyes.
 To inspire me to rise again, to feel that spark, to reach for something grander, more complex, something different.